×

 Example:

-Compliance training covers privacy and payment card industry requirements.
+Reduce audit, safety, and policy risk while protecting first-time-right installs and network reliability.
 It teaches how to position screens, mask account numbers and avoid including sensitive information in public notes.
 Side by side examples show small changes that make interactions safer without affecting customer experience.

 Situational Simulations